Hawkins-Whitshed baronets

 The Hawkins-Whitshed Baronetcy, of Killincarrick in the County of Wicklow and of Jobstown in the County of Dublin, was a title in the Baronetage of the United Kingdom.
-It was created on 16 May 1834 for Admiral Sir James Hawkins-Whitshed.
-The title became extinct on the death of the third Baronet in 1871.
+It was created on 16 May 1834 for Admiral Sir James Hawkins-Whitshed, and became extinct on the death of the 3rd Baronet in 1871.

-Elizabeth Hawkins-Whitshed, daughter of the third Baronet, was a mountaineering pioneer.
+Elizabeth Hawkins-Whitshed, daughter of the 3rd Baronet, was a mountaineering pioneer.